 Question: How much does a referee in the PBA make in a month?

-Answer: Based on a research done by Spin.ph, a PBA referee earns a basic salary of between P20,000 to P40,000 a month depending on which class he belongs to.
+Answer: Based on a research done by Spin.ph, a PBA referee earns a basic salary of between P20,000 and P40,000 a month depending on which class he belongs to.
 The P20,000 is actually the starting pay for officials in the pro league, with his salary increasing as he moves up in rank.

 Most basketball fanatics grow up dreaming of becoming PBA players and not to be referees, but the men in gray shirts aren't doing too bad financially.
 One referee who spoke on condition that he not be named said their salaries regularly increase in increment of between P2,000 to P5,000 a month depending on performance.